 In an interview conducted before multiple members of the site's staff were arrested on prostitution charges, Hawk Kinkaid, chief operating officer at Rentboy.com, told me the site has no idea how many of the escorts advertised are former service members.
 Escorts are only required to provide very basic information, like age and email address, on their profiles, so "the only gauge I have is whether they voluntarily list themselves on the site as having served in the military," Kinkaid said.

-But Kinkaid said that escorts who do advertise their service may be trying to capitalise on the fetishisation of military men.
+But Kinkaid said that escorts who do advertise their service may be trying to capitalize on the fetishization of military men.

 "The idea of the hyper-masculine has long been the subject of high regard for gay men and, today, there are clients who still revel in [the military] fantasy," Kinkaid said.
 "The military represents a machismo, a clumsy grace, a radical heroism," which, he added, appeals to some gay men.
 "Especially when, for hundreds of years, the internalized fear was that we were 'less than' other men."